Kempy2705/Drag-and-Drop-Notes/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Plans to implement:
-* The ability to drag and drop notes into other containers with customizable names.
 * The ability to add, edit and delete notes.
+* The ability move notes into other containers with customizable names.
 * Login Functionality along with ability to save notes.
 (Front End Design at this stage).

 Using this as an oppurtunity to play around with styles and CSS animation as well.